oresat/low-gain-radio/docs/Parts_Selection.md

 Vendor: Mouser
 Vendor Part No.: 873-SKY65116-21
 [Datasheet](http://www.skyworksinc.com/uploads/documents/SKY65116_200510I.pdf)
 Reasons: Able to provide 1W power output.
-Also has low voltage rails, but asks for a higher current draw.
+Also has low voltage rails, but asks for a higher current draw (~1-1.3A).
 Rad-Hard Analogue: N/A

 #### U8 MAACOM MAAL-010704: